CristinaMarilena/ProfCoder/README.md

 **_Moving forward through a swamp, when you know it’s a swamp, is the worst kind of priority inversion.
 By moving forward you are lying to yourself, lying to your team, lying to your company, and lying to your customers.
 You are telling them that all will be well, when in fact you are heading to a shared doom._**

 # CLEAN CODE

+## Clean code

+### THE BOY SCOUT RULE

+It’s not enough to write the code well.
+The code has to be kept clean over time.
+We’ve all seen code rot and degrade as time passes.
+So we must take an active role in preventing this degradation.

+The Boy Scouts of America have a simple rule that we can apply to our profession.
+Leave the campground cleaner than you found it.

+If we all checked-in our code a little cleaner than when we checked it out, the code simply could not rot.
+The cleanup doesn’t have to be something big.

+* Change one variable name for the better
+* Break up one function that’s a little too large
+* Eliminate one small bit of duplication
+* Clean up one composite if statement.